 How does a restoration technician dry out the water damage?

-Once the water has been extracted from the affected area, our technicians remove any damaged materials that cannot be salvaged.
+Once the water is extracted from the affected area, our technicians remove any damaged materials that cannot be salvaged.

 Once this is cleared, the drying process will begin.
 We’ll set up our state-of-the-art dehumidifiers to remove and control moisture and humidity levels in the air.